LydiaMT/data-structures-and-algorithms/javascript/code-challenges/quickSort/BLOG.md

 # Quick Sort
 ## Lydia Minehan-Tubic

 Quick Sort is a programming algorithm to sort an array.
-It is know as a divide and conquore method in that you take an array and split it.
-In the following pseudocode we start the algorithm with an array, the left most value of the array, and the right most value of the array.
+It is known as a divide and conquer method in that you take an array and split it.
+In the following pseudocode we start the algorithm with an array, the leftmost value of the array, and the rightmost value of the array.
 This method is recursive, and alters the array in place.

-See the following psuedocode for an example of how this algorithm works.
+See the following pseudocode for an example of how this algorithm works.

 ## Pseudocode
 ```js